Sharif2023/Jupyter-Notebook-Libraries/README.md

 pip install tensorflow keras torch torchvision torchaudio
 ```

-if not works, try in downgraded version of python.
+if not works, try in downgraded version of python (3.11 or 3.12).

 ### Data Visualization Libraries: